This is the third part of “Our BTO Journey” series where I intend to share my complete journey buying a BTO flat.

 After waiting in vain for the entire April, finally the long-awaited sms & email from HDB came in early May, telling us that we are invited to book a flat 2 weeks later.

 After receiving the sms & email, we logged in to HDB website to download the appointment letter.
 This is what we see in HDB portal.

 Inside the appointment letter, there are instructions on things to do before attending the first appointment as well as forms to print out, fill in, sign and submit on the day of appointment.
 Listing is a list of every unit and its corresponding price in this specific BTO project.

 Information Leaflet is just a general information on OCS, how to use HDB portal, HLE, etc. Meanwhile, the sales brochure has information on site plan, unit plan, unit distribution matrix for each block, floor plans of every block, general specifications (eg: door types, wall finishes, etc) and details on Optional Component Scheme (OCS).

-On the same page as the above section, when you scroll up/down, there is a section where you can know what’s the latest Q number of the day.
+On the same page as the above section, when you scroll up/down, there is a section where you can know what’s the last queue number invited for selection of that particular day when you access the portal.
 Only people who have received appointment date but have yet to attend the appointment get to see this section.
-It looks like this.
+It looks like the below image.